The 12 top health insurance companies, reviewed!

 - Formerly known as WellPoint, Anthem is the largest operator of Blue Cross Blue Shield networks.

 - Also owns DeCare Dental, CareMore, HealthSun, and other plans.

 - Served over 40 million members in 2018.

 - According to our graphic designer: “I like the fact that they use serif font, because it’s very honest and simple.”

 - J.D.
-Power ranking: highest overall experience rating in Massachusetts; highest rating for provider choice in Colorado, Ohio and Virginia; highest rating for coverage and benefits in Connecticut, Maine, Missouri, and Ohio.
+Power ranking: highest overall experience rating in Connecticut, Nevada and Ohio.

 - View Anthem Health Insurance Plans

 3. Humana – 5.1% of healthcare